 What is ‘Unspecified Coding?’

+Before we talk about how to improve practice revenue, let’s take a step back.
 In 2015, the number of CMS medical billing codes went from about 13000 (ICD-9) to around 68000 (ICD-10).
 Clearly, the vast addition of codes was done with the intent of enhancing specificity in medical billing.
 In the initial period of transition to ICD-10, CMS was lenient with ICD-10 coding specificity, but that grace period ended on October 1, 2016.

 While the use of unspecified codes was common under ICD-9, today the use of unspecified ICD-10 codes adversely impacts the possibility of a straight through approval of claim by the payer.